skip to main content

 For more information, check out our look at the best internet plans and discounts for seniors.
 We also have a listing of the best internet plans for veterans and military families.

+Unfortunately, the ACP has now shut down, while Lifeline is still active.
 Both the Affordable Connectivity Program (ACP) and the Lifeline program are government programs that provide a discount to low-income households and those who participate in certain government assistance programs.
-The main differences are that more people qualify for the ACP and it also offers a larger discount on your internet bill than the Lifeline program.
+The main differences are that more people qualified for the ACP and it also offered a larger discount on your internet bill than the Lifeline program.

-There are also many internet providers who have created plans specifically tailored to the ACP so that the benefit covers the entire monthly bill, giving customers internet access completely free of charge.
+There are also many internet providers who created plans specifically tailored to the ACP so that the benefit covered the entire monthly bill, giving customers internet access completely free of charge.

 How can I get free lifetime internet access?